MEET THE BID BOARD

 Martin is a keen cyclist and triathlete and can be seen riding or running around West Berkshire in the colours of Newbury Velo CC and Team Kennet.
 He is a long-standing member of the Sing for Fun community choir in Newbury.

-Sebastian Court is the Local Business Manager for Metro Bank in Newbury, and joined the Bank in August 2017.
+Ashley Keen is the Local Business Manager for Metro Bank in Newbury, and joined the Bank in August 2017.

-Sebastian is very passionate about customer service, as well as connecting people within the local community and feels the BID does an amazing job in helping local businesses prosper within the Newbury area.
+Ashley is very passionate about customer service, as well as connecting people within the local community and feels the BID does an amazing job in helping local businesses prosper within the Newbury area.

 Fiona Crooks Smith